rajaneeshk90/rfc-documents/guides/DF/BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 ### 1.1 Purpose

 This RFC provides implementation guidance for deploying Demand Flexibility (DF) programs using the Beckn Protocol.
-It specifically addresses how energy utilities can implement demand response programs that enable commercial and industrial consumers to participate in grid flexibility services while receiving economic incentives for their participation.
+It specifically addresses how energy utilities can implement demand response programs that enable all types of consumers—residential, commercial, and industrial—to participate in grid flexibility services while receiving economic incentives for their participation.

 ### 1.2 Scope